 I am not trying to get involved in your personal affairs.
 I appreciate your enthusiasm to correct others, but I am not requesting it.
 We have our own resources and historians who have better credentials in our opinion, and we turn to them.
 They handle their work with professionalism and tact, instead of victimizing themselves and resorting to personal slander.
 Your misrepresentations, as well as your misleading statements on your page, have been documented and archived by third party individuals should this escalate further.

 A somewhat disturbing threat.
 I find it hard to believe that these "better" experts would make such elementary mistakes in the production of the video, many of which were obvious on first viewing to a number of people.
 But amongst the H&G experts is Dan Butler, a known plagiarist and liar and who is a close friend of Tom's.
 Butler was ejected from five Facebook groups over the course of one weekend for his vile, rude behaviour and his lies (and one consultant on H&G hates him too).
 As for other resources, I remember a discussion on Facebook where a member of the Honor and Glory team was embroiled in a discussion about the intricate patternwork on the Titanic's windows.
 At first we were told that they had many sources helping them in their research, but then had to admit that their data came from a Google image search.
+And who are these other experts who have better credentials?
+The first is a young man whose knowledge is primitive and seems to just repeat data accumulated from other people's postings - and without any hint of modesty he says that the consultants are "the best of the best" and still insists the sinking simulation is accurate.
+The second is a man who is prodigious in turning out Titanic photo books but hasn't demonstrated any appreciable knowledge in the forums.
+I should also point out that these two men are friends of Lynesky, so it seems to be a case of cronyism.

 I do wish to also mention the fact that it is indeed slander.
 Criticism is always welcome, even if we choose not to address individual cases, but this goes beyond criticism, as you've pushed it on people, you've made false claims, and you are making public statements of condescension and insult.
 This seems to be your intention, however, as you treat yourself as the ultimate Titanic historian, yet refuse to open yourself up for public discussion.
 One of our advisers- Parks Stephenson, has reached out to you in the past to discuss your research in a civilized manner, but you refused a response yet publicly acknowledged its receipt.